-Cross country skiing and snowshoeing trails can be found at four of Anoka County’s Regional Parks.
+Cross country skiing and snowshoeing trails can be found at three of Anoka County’s Regional Parks.
 They may be few, but they’re top notch!

 There’s a vehicle fee at all Anoka County Regional Parks.
-The permit also gets you into Washington and Carver County Regional Parks.
+The permit also gets you into Washington County Regional Parks.
 A great deal!

 Here’s a look at each: